This rustic strawberry cake is classic strawberry shortcakes in one big cake form! With a biscuit-like dough and filled with fresh strawberries.

 - In large bowl mix together the flour, baking powder, sugar and a pinch of salt.
 Cut in cold butter with a pastry blender (or two knives) until it is in small pea-size pieces.

 - In small bowl mix the egg, vanilla and cream.
 Add all at once to the flour mixture.
-Stir with spoon until just blended.
-Gently mix in the diced strawberries.
+Stir with spoon until just blended. *Mixture will be stiff.
+Gently mix in about 2/3 of the halved strawberries.

 - Spoon into prepared pan, spreading to the edges and smoothing the top.
 Arrange remaining halved strawberries on the top of the cake, press them into the batter slightly.
 Sprinkle with 2 tsp. granulated white or turbinado sugar.

 - Bake for about 55-60 minutes (For an 8-inch springform pan.
 A larger springform will cook more quickly.
 Check regularly after about 40 minutes). until the entire top is golden brown and firm and a tester inserted in the centre comes out clean.